butilities/MagicPoGoBot/README.md

 ## This repository is a fork updated of [NecroBot] (https://github.com/NECROBOTIO/NecroBot).

 ##This fork was made because there are many forks going around made by non developers and people without github experience and they are dying within the day.
+They are also not addressing issues or request, here what we are trying to do is keep the ball rolling and add features more frequently

 <h2><a name="getting-started">Getting Started</a></h2>
 Make sure you check out our [Wiki](https://github.com/plgonzalezrx8/MagicPoGoBot/wiki) to get started.